 Labor Day is kind of like a little gift for all us worker bees, a little bit of extra time to release some of that tension that builds up, especially if you're one of the many worker bees who doesn't get much, if any, vacation time.
-So there exists the motive for — and possibility of — going a little harder than you normally would when given the opportunity.
+So there exists the motive for -- and possibility of -- going a little harder than you normally would when given the opportunity.

 But there is a price to pay for these shenanigans.
 For one, you'll find yourself scraping together change for lunch money Tuesday after you buy shots for the table a couple of times Monday.
 For another, it's bad for your health.
 And your body won't let you by without letting you know just how bad you screwed up.
 This message is delivered by what is known as a hangover.
 Hopefully some music will help with that, so we've curated the Perfect Hangover Playlist below:

-'Wave of Mutilation (UK Surf)'
+"Wave of Mutilation (UK Surf)"Pixies

 Unfortunately, that stride you're hitting usually leads to nowhere good.
 It could be that dark quality that brings us to the party in the first place, though.
-Either way, the Pixies' 'Wave of Mutilation (UK Surf)' will carry you away to oblivion, which will take the form of a wadded-up jacket for a pillow and a very hole-filled Afghan blanket behind the couch.
-Also, it reminds you of how awesome that movie 'Pump Up the Volume' was, and you decide you just might watch it tomorrow.
+Either way, the Pixies' "Wave of Mutilation (UK Surf)" will carry you away to oblivion, which will take the form of a wadded-up jacket for a pillow and a very hole-filled Afghan blanket behind the couch.
+Also, it reminds you of how awesome that movie Pump Up the Volume was, and you decide you just might watch it tomorrow.

 It's a bummer, but sometimes these nights happen to help us forget something bad that happened, like a blowout with your significant other.
 Or did the blowout happen because of the kind of night it was?
 Sometimes it's tough to tell those apart.
 But Lucero's got you covered.
-'Nights Like These' pretty much says it all.
+"Nights Like These" pretty much says it all.

-'Women Without Whiskey'
+'Women Without Whiskey'Drive-By Truckers

-Your situation probably isn't as bad as Mike Cooley's is in the Drive-By Truckers' song 'Women Without Whiskey.'
+Your situation probably isn't as bad as Mike Cooley's is in the Drive-By Truckers' song "Women Without Whiskey."
 But it still has some wisdom to it that might help you decide to leave the party early next time, like the line 'Whiskey don't make you do a thing, it just lets you.'

-'Nobody's Fault But My Own'
+"Nobody's Fault But My Own"Beck

-Beck's 'Nobody's Fault But My Own' will help you cop to making some bad decisions over the weekend.
-Plus, this classic song from one of Beck's more under-appreciated album, 'Mutations,' is pretty easy on the noggin, which we know you will appreciate.
+Beck's "Nobody's Fault But My Own" will help you cop to making some bad decisions over the weekend.
+Plus, this classic song from one of Beck's more under-appreciated album, Mutations, is pretty easy on the noggin, which we know you will appreciate.

 Once you get some coffee and aspirin in your belly, you wonder what you're going to do next.
 You walk past a small restaurant with a couple of empty tables out front.
-'Summer Wine' is playing on a small radio set just beside the entrance.
+"Summer Wine" is playing on a small radio set just beside the entrance.
 Why not get some lunch and let Lana Del Rey's voice help you forget your headache?

 You know what?
 A beer or two might help your head.
 You're probably not getting anything done today anyway, what with the way you're feeling.
 And as luck would have it, you've shown up at happy hour.
 Kings of Leon know how you feel.
-Just check out their raggedy tune, 'Dusty,' from their first album, 'Youth and Young Manhood.'
+Just check out their raggedy tune, "Dusty," from their first album, Youth and Young Manhood.

 Feeling better now, what's next for the day?
 Who knows?
 You've got your second wind and your headache's finally under control.
 Might as well see what everybody else is up to.
-And Tei Shi's 'Nevermind the End' gives you just enough pep in your step to go home and shower before meeting your friends at the bar.
+And Tei Shi's "Nevermind the End" gives you just enough pep in your step to go home and shower before meeting your friends at the bar.